Aeronautics Advisory Board

 Mr. McGeough holds a Master’s Degree in Business Administration from the Florida Institute of Technology where he wrote his Master’s thesis on the commercialization of supersonic technology for business aircraft.
 He is an airline transport pilot (ATP) with type ratings on Hawker 400XP, Hawker 800XP and King Air.
 He was a board member of the General Aviation Manufacturers Association (GAMA) and the Remanufacturers Industries Council (RIC).
 He is also an active member of the Young Presidents’ Organization (YPO).

-He lives in Red Bank, NJ with his wife Mary and their five children, Ava, Lana, Evita, Finn and Tristan.
+He lives in Melbourne Beach, FL with his wife Mary and their five children, Ava, Lana, Evita, Finn and Tristan.
 Sean enjoys playing golf, running and boating when he is not flying.

 For Mike, his path through college and work was not a circuitous one, no changed majors, not a series of different industry jobs.
 Since that day in the hot steamy grade school gym his path has been as straight as a runway.
 Now celebrating his 31st year in the aviation industry that he dreamed of being part of as a kid, Mike loves the challenges and adventures that he has the joy to be part of.

-Today Mike is the Executive Vice President, Corporate Strategy & Development for Hudson Group.
-For his 15 years with Hudson he has lead a team focused on the company’s strategic direction, business development, governmental affairs and business diversity.
+Today Mike is the CEO for Fraport, USA, Inc. Prior to this, he spent 15 years with Hudson leading a team focused on the company’s strategic direction, business development, governmental affairs and business diversity.

 His flight path prior to Hudson took him through flight, education, aviation consultancy and airport management experiences; providing him with a uniquely rounded perspective in the aviation industry.